dsantosmerino/filmaffinity-gem/README.md

 ## Documentation

 ##### FilmAffinity configuration
-FilmAffinity has some configuration options, which you can configure globally before your requests.
-Could include an ```imgur_id``` to upload the posters on Imgur and avoid forbidden hotlinking from filmaffinity.
-Also you can change the ```language```, english by default.
+FilmAffinity offers some configuration options, which you can configure globally before your requests.
+You could include an ```imgur_id``` to upload the posters on Imgur and avoid forbidden hotlinking from filmaffinity.
+You can also change the ```language```,which is english by default.
 ```
 FilmAffinity.configure do |config|
   config.imgur_id = 'Your-imgur-client-id'